YAND90/FileReader/README.md

 # FileReader
-Simple file reader for Windows which extracts lines from the file only which matches the pattern
+Simple file reader for Windows which extracts lines from the file only which matches the pattern.

+# Supported patterns:
+Supports the following wildcard operators: ?, *
+Note: If you need to use ?, * symbols then you need to escape them using '\\'(for example: *abs\*?)

 # Usage
 ```